rejyoung/romanize-string/README.md

 **Arguments:**

 `input` - A string in a supported script/language.

-`languageCode` - A supported language code of type `ConvertibleLanguage` `omitDiacritics` *(optional)* - A boolean indicating whether to omit diacritics from the output by controlling the transliteration scheme (defaults to `false`)
+`languageCode` - A supported language code of type `ConvertibleLanguage`

+`omitDiacritics` *(optional)* - A boolean indicating whether to omit diacritics from the output by controlling the transliteration scheme (defaults to `false`)

 **Returns:**

-A string in Latin script
+A promise resolving to a string in Latin script

 > **NOTE:** The parameter `omitDiacritics` only applies to Mandarin, Greek, and Indic languages.
 (For Mandarin, diacritics are used to indicate tones.)
 When transliterating from a language other than these, passing a value for `omitDiacritics` in your function call has no effect